metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

       .. tip::

-         You can get cylc graph to draw dotted boxes around the cycles by clicking the "organise by cycle point" button on the toolbar:
+         You can get cylc graph to draw dotted boxes around the cycles by clicking the "Organise by cycle point" button on the toolbar:

          .. image:: ../img/cylc-graph-cluster.png
             :align: center